bluefroguk1/empire-dump/content/Wiki/Game Design/Site crew.md

 ### Site set-up and take-down
 The head of the site set-up and take-down team is Morgan Wilkinson.
 Morgan is responsible for organizing and deploying everyone in the team before and after each event.
 Much of the work begins before the event.
 We have a big list of jobs to do, most of which involve putting up or taking down tents of all sizes, up to the larger marquees.
 With all that work it’s really important that we know when you intend to arrive on site – what day and also, if possible what time, so that we can put you in a suitable team with a list of jobs to do.
 Training is on the job.
 Don’t worry, we’re all volunteers and every event poses new challenges and learning experiences for all of us!
-Your team leader [[Will|will]] have a list of jobs and, if you’re new to the Redcaps, they will ensure you are trained up on all the different jobs you’re expected to do.
+Your team leader [[Will|will]] have a list of jobs and, if you’re new to the Redcaps, they [[Will|will]] ensure you are trained up on all the different jobs you’re expected to do.
 ### Traffic Management
 The traffic management team are responsible for directing players who arrive on site and showing them where to park.
 The work begins on Thursday morning of each event to get everything prepared to receive the first players at midday.
 After the event ends, the traffic team are needed to help direct traffic to ensure that everyone can get off safely.
 The traffic team is run by Wayne Newton.
 The [[Gate|gate]] closes late on Thursday evening and then again on Friday evening after time-in.
 Once Wayne closes the gate then the crew are free to play the rest of the event or carry on [[Crewing|crewing]] in other areas of the game.
 At time out the team then assist in getting players safely off site following our one way system.